dotnet/runtime/docs/design/libraries/DllImportGenerator/Compatibility.md

 ### Fallback mechanism

-In the event a marshaller would generate code that has a specific TFM requirement, the generator will instead produce a normal `DllImportAttribute` declaration.
+In the event a marshaller would generate code that has a specific target framework or version requirement that is not satisfied, the generator will instead produce a normal `DllImportAttribute` declaration.
 This fallback mechanism enables the use of `GeneratedDllImportAttribute` in most circumstances and permits the conversion from `DllImportAttribute` to `GeneratedDllImportAttribute` to be across most code bases.
 There are instances where the generator will not be able to handle signatures or configuration.
 For example, uses of `StringBuilder` are not supported in any form and consumers should retain uses of `DllImportAttribute`.
 Additionally, `GeneratedDllImportAttribute` cannot represent all settings available on `DllImportAttribute`&mdash;see below for details.

 ### Semantic changes compared to `DllImportAttribute`